WeTransfer/sqewer/DETAILS.md

 ## Job submission

-In general, a job object that can be submitted must return a Hash from it's `to_h` method.
+In general, a job object that needs some arguments for instantiation must return a Hash from it's `to_h` method.
 The hash must include all the keyword arguments needed to instantiate the job when executing.
 For example:

     class SendMail